The Land on Which We Dance | August 7-11

 Choreographer and performer Christopher K. Morgan performed Pōhaku, a unique dance and hula performance with live music by electric cellist Wytold and Hawaiian chanter/percussionist Elsie Kaleihulukea Ryder.
 The show tells the story of Hawaii’s colonial past through the choreographer’s personal story of his ache for the land he is from, but never lived in.
 Learn more. | FREE

 Following the evening performances, the Pillow campus was illuminated with an exchange of song, dance, and storytelling centered around a bonfire.
 This event was a moment to bring together local Indigenous peoples with contemporary Indigenous artists—anchored by the presentation of Toronto-based Red Sky Performance.
 Participants were encouraged to bring instruments, stories, and dance. | FREE

 PillowTalk: Indigenous Dance | Aug 10, 4pm

 Sandra Laronde of Red Sky Performance compared notes with Hawaiian Christopher K. Morgan, exploring the challenges of maintaining Indigenous dance traditions in today’s increasingly diverse world.
 Learn more. | FREE

 Master Class with Red Sky Performance | Aug 11, 10-11:30am

-Led by Red Sky Performance Associate Artists, this master class will provide participants with an energizing and refreshing movement experience.
-Participants will be led through a series of exercises and prompts including a warm-up, improvisation, repertoire, and Indigenous cultural movement.
+Led by Red Sky Performance Associate Artists, this master class provided participants with an energizing and refreshing movement experience.
+Participants were led through a series of exercises and prompts including a warm-up, improvisation, repertoire, and Indigenous cultural movement.
 Learn more about Master Classes.
 Open to all levels ages 16+.
-Please wear loose fitting clothing.
-Participants welcomed to dance in socks or barefoot.